Privacy in video surveillance

 In many places around the world (both in the public and private spheres), there are rules and regulations from local/regional governments and trade unions concerning video surveillance and privacy.
-If you have a need for video surveillance but also a requirement to address privacy issues, there are more solutions than ever to help you address it.
+If you have a need for remote monitoring, but also a requirement to address privacy issues, there are more solutions than ever to help you address them.

 Static privacy masking

 Static privacy masking is ideal for use indoors and outdoors, in situations where there is a defined area of the camera view where you have no need or right to monitor, such as a neighboring property.